Hazel-Yang-JY/NASMark/README.md

 # NASMark

-This repository provides an open-source implementation of **NASMark: Enabling Stable and Efficient Watermarking for NAS-Generated Vision Models**.
+This repository provides an open-source implementation of **NASMark: Enabling Stable and Efficient Watermarking for NAS-Generated Visual Models**.

 The current release implements NASMark with an SPOS MobileNet search space on CIFAR-10.
 Watermark modules are inserted as residual branches and shared by all